You may have heard the question, ‘is content marketing dead?’ thrown around in the marketing sphere – but is there any reason to think it may be?

 Audiences Are More Discerning

-An evolving buyer doesn’t mean that content marketing is dead – it just means that it has to grow and adapt with audiences and consumers.
+An evolving buyer doesn’t mean that content marketing is dead – it just means that it has to grow and adapt to audiences and consumers.
 Many of the older content marketing tactics won’t work well with today’s audience because consumers have higher expectations.

 The Future Of Content Marketing